 Photo Credit: Jamie Borland

 Mira Rosenthal (’00) is a past fellow of the National Endowment for the Arts and Stanford University’s Stegner Fellowship, and her work appears regularly in such journals as Poetry, Ploughshares, The New York Review of Books, Harvard Review, PN Review, Threepenny Review, A Public Space, and Oxford American.
 Her first book of poems, The Local World, received the Wick Poetry Prize, and her second book, Territorial, was selected by Terrance Hayes for the Pitt Poetry Series.
 Her translations of Polish poetry include Krystyna Dąbrowska’s Tideline and Tomasz Różycki’s Colonies, which won the Northern California Book Award and was shortlisted for numerous other prizes, including the International Griffin Poetry Prize and the Oxford-Weidenfeld Translation Prize.
 Her other honors include the PEN/Heim Translation Fund Award, two Fulbright Fellowships, a grant from the American Council of Learned Societies, and residencies at MacDowell and Hedgebrook.
-You can listen to her read her work at the 92nd St. Y, Slate, TriQuarterly, The Kenyon Review, and Stanford Storytelling Project’s “Off the Page.” www.mirarosenthal.com
+You can listen to her read her work at the 92nd St. Y, Slate, TriQuarterlyThe Kenyon Review, and Stanford Storytelling Project’s “Off the Page.” www.mirarosenthal.com

 Elizabeth Rosner (’82, ’83, ’87, ’99) is a novelist, poet, and essayist living in Berkeley, California.
-Her book of nonfiction, published in September 2017, is entitled SURVIVOR CAFÉ: The Legacy of Trauma and the Labyrinth of Memory.
+Her book of nonfiction, published in September 2017, is entitled Survivor Cafe: The Legacy of Trauma and the Labyrinth of Memory.
 It was chosen as a finalist for the National Jewish Book Award in Contemporary Jewish Life & Practice.
 Interviews with Ms. Rosner have been featured on NPR’s “All Things Considered” and in The New York Times.
-Her most recent novel, ELECTRIC CITY, was named one of the best books of 2014 by National Public Radio.
-Her highly praised autobiographical poetry collection, GRAVITY, was published by Atelier26 Books in Fall 2014.
-THE SPEED OF LIGHT, her debut novel of 2001, was translated into nine languages, and won several literary prizes in both the US and Europe, including the Harold U. Ribalow Prize, the Prix France Bleu Gironde, and the Great Lakes Colleges Award in Fiction.
+Her most recent novel, Electric City, was named one of the best books of 2014 by National Public Radio.
+Her highly praised autobiographical poetry collection, Gravity, was published by Atelier26 Books in Fall 2014.
+The Speed of Light, her debut novel of 2001, was translated into nine languages, and won several literary prizes in both the US and Europe, including the Harold U. Ribalow Prize, the Prix France Bleu Gironde, and the Great Lakes Colleges Award in Fiction.
 It was short-listed for the prestigious Prix Femina in 2002, and picked as the “One City One Book” choice of Peoria, IL that same year.
-BLUE NUDE, her second novel, was named among the best books of 2006 by the San Francisco Chronicle. http://www.elizabethrosner.com/
+BlueNude, her second novel, was named among the best books of 2006 by the San Francisco Chronicle. http://www.elizabethrosner.com/

 Photo credit: Judy Dater

-Marjorie Saiser (’00): Marjorie Saiser is the author of five books of poetry and co-editor of two anthologies.
+Marjorie Saiser (’00): Marjorie Saiser is the author of seveen books of poetry and co-editor of two anthologies.
 Her work has been published in American Life in Poetry, The Writer’s Almanac, Nimrod, Rattle.com, PoetryMagazine.com, RHINO, Chattahoochee Review, Poetry East, Poet Lore, and other journals.
 She has received the WILLA Award and nominations for the Pushcart Prize. www.poetmarge.com.

 Natasha Sajé (’92) is the author of three books of poems, including Vivarium (Tupelo, 2014, a book of poetry criticism; Windows and Doors: A Poet Reads Literary Theory (Michigan, 2014): and many other essays.
 Her honors include the Robert Winner and the Alice Fay di Castagnola Awards from the Poetry Society of America, the 2002 Campbell Corner Poetry Prize, a Fulbright Scholarship to Slovenia, and a Camargo Fellowship in France.
 Sajé is a professor of English at Westminster College in Salt Lake City, and a member of poetry faculty at the Vermont College of Fine Arts M.F.A. in Writing Program. www.natashasaje.com